All uses

 They are exercises for the tongue, palate, cheeks, lips, and throat meant to improve upper-airway muscle tone.
 They are usually discussed as a supportive strategy for obstructive sleep apnea and related snoring.

-Can myofunctional exercises cure sleep apnea?
+Can myofunctional exercises replace CPAP?

-Can myofunctional exercises be used with CPAP?
+Can myofunctional exercises be used with CPAP or an oral appliance?

 How often should you do myofunctional exercises for sleep apnea?